-Most patients experience only mild discomfort after and can resume normal daily activities within a week of surgery.
+Most patients experience only mild discomfort after their blepharoplasty and can resume normal daily activities within a week of surgery.
 Tylenol is recommended to ease the discomfort, which should subside within a few days.
 Arnica and Bromelain are recommended prior to and after surgery to minimize bruising and swelling.

 Minor swelling and bruising generally resolve within 1-2 weeks of surgery.
 Cold compresses can help you through the healing period, and we may prescribe antibiotic ointment and eye drops.
 Everyone heals differently and if there is a scar that is visible, these can be treated with multiple sessions of microneedling with PRP.

 Dr. Kashyap will see you for follow-up visits and remove your sutures 7-10 days after your procedure.
 Please avoid heavy lifting and strenuous exercise for two weeks.

 Dr. Kashyap will let you know when it is safe for you to resume wearing eye makeup and contact lenses, usually within 1-2 weeks.